pavel-popov/til/go/vendor.md

 Starting from Go 1.5 you can use Vendoring for Go applications - simply put packages into `vendor` folder and they will be used as primary source for package lookup.

-Example script for preparing vendor folder:
+### Manual handling vendor folder

+You can manually support the content of vendor folder:

     # assuming you're in the root folder of your project
     mkdir vendor